aihua/ether-bridge/README.md

 6.Use a static files server, e.g. [NGINX](https://www.nginx.com/) to serve the ether-bridge directory

-## TODO List
+## Todo List

-- Input box is not works so well.
+- Input box doesn't work so well.
 You can use slider instead.